 They later added that some of the study participants had “particularly creative and imaginative solo play in childhood” due to the fact they did not have any siblings to play with.
 One participant, Dylan, shared: “I would be this person and then the left hand would be this person and we would talk back and forth…I think had there been a sibling there, I think that would have been curbed.”

-- Only child benefits: a loyal network of friends
+3. A loyal network of friends

 Loyal, long-lasting allegiances among friends will become the norm as only children and their parents create new ways to achieve the benefits larger families enjoy.
 Aside from helping create fond memories, placing your child in peer settings early on is beneficial.
 Being out and about with other children can help an only child not only sharpen such skills as cooperation, sharing, standing up for oneself and empathy for others, but also cultivate friendships.